c4n4r/Pigment/README.md

 # Pigment - A simple PHP library for color generation and manipulation

 Pigment is a simple PHP library for color generation and manipulation.
-It can be used to generate colors randomly or from a string.
+It can be used to generate gradients from two hexadecimal sources.
 It can also be used to manipulate colors (e.g. to make them lighter or darker).

 ## Installation